arkochhar/Technical-Indicators/README.md

 7. Moving Average Convergence Divergence (MACD)
 8. Bollinger Band (BBand)
 9. Relative Strength Index (RSI)
+10. Ichimoku Cloud (Ichimoku) [not been able to verify the output yet]

 Feel free to contribute to the list of indicators in the project.
 Following are the areas where contributions will be useful;